-3. All applicants must be able to demonstrate that they provide population specific services to the targeted underserved population.
+Applicants must demonstrate that they provide population specific services to victims of sexual assault from at least one of the following underserved population specific communities:

-SASP funds support organizations and programs that are specifically designed to deliver population specific services to underserved communities as defined in Section I.G.
-The organization or program must fully meet or substantially meet the criteria for population specific services as defined in Section I.G.
-Applicants must demonstrate that they provide population specific services to victims of sexual assault from at least one of the following underserved population specific communities: American Indian/Alaskan Native, Asian, Black/African American, Hispanic or Latino/a, Native Hawaiian and Other Pacific Islander, Limited English Proficient, Immigrants and Refugees, LGBTQI, Developmentally Challenged, Physically Challenged, Visually Impaired, Deaf or Hearing Impaired, Elderly, and Children/Adolescents/Teens.
+American Indian/Alaskan Native, Asian, Black/African American, Latinx, Native Hawaiian and Other Pacific Islander, Limited English Proficient, Immigrants and Refugees, LGBTQIA+2, Developmentally Challenged, Physically Challenged, Visually Impaired, Deaf or Hearing Impaired, Elderly, and Children/Adolescents/Teens.
 Applicants may also choose to further focus services for victims of sexual assault from one or more marginalized communities, including farmworkers, incarcerated survivors, individuals who work in the sex industry, residents of rural and frontier areas, veterans, and victims of sex trafficking, among others.

-4. All applicants must be able to demonstrate that they are, or are developing as, a population specific organization or program.
+4. All applicants must be able to demonstrate that they are, or are developing as, a population specific organization or program as defined in Section I.G.